 An exfoliator is designed to improve the texture of your skin by removing the surface layer.
 This sounds harsher than it actually is.
 But removing a layer of dead skin will not only reveal younger more beautiful skin, but it also allows your products in your next step (serums and moisturizers) to be better absorbed.
 It will also allow your makeup to be applied more evenly and smoothly.
 Exfoliating shouldn’t be done every single day, but maybe 1-2 times per week.
 Always work your way up to more frequency.

 Before your moisturizer, you’ll want to use a serum.
-The best way to understand the serum and moisturizer combination is that the serum are your vitamins, and the moisturizer is your drink of water to wash them down.
-A serum is usually packed with nutrients, vitamins and ingredients that will help to transform your skin.
+The best way to understand the serum and moisturizer combination is that the serum is your vitamin, and the moisturizer is your drink of water to wash them down.
+A serum is packed with nutrients, vitamins and high potency ingredients that will help to transform your skin.
 If you’re not using a serum yet, I would say this is the thing you need to add to your routine immediately.
-The price tag seems a little high, but you use such a small amount that it will last you a very long time.
+The price tag can often be a little high, but you use such a small amount that it will last you a very long time.

 Finally, moisturizer!
 I know it seems like it took forever to get to what you thought was ALL you needed.
 But trust me.
 Once you have your toner and serum in place, your moisturizer will not only work better, but you’ll probably need one less pump of it.
 Truth!
 I have a few moisturizers that I rotate through depending on what my skin is feeling like or what the day has in store for me.

 My tried and true, and the one item I’d want with me on a deserted island is my Peptide Rich Defense moisturizer with SPF 50.
 I have been using this for YEARS and I can not recommend it enough.
 There is also Humidify which is great if you live in a super dry climate, or Shineless if you’re very oily.
-But the PRD is oil-free as well and if you ask me, a great universal moisturizer that I will never stop buying and using.
 Whatever you choose to use, just be sure that this step ALSO includes an SPF for the day.
 This is a crucial step and I think one that easily goes hand in hand with your moisturizer.